 If you need a cup of coffee to get your day started, you're not alone—in fact, you're in the majority.
-According to a study by the National Coffee Association, 62% of Americans drink some form of coffee every day.
-And while that coffee isn't necessarily unhealthy, but there are a few bad habits that can contribute to aging you faster if you drink coffee in certain ways.
+According to a 2020 study by the National Coffee Association, 62% of Americans drink some form of coffee every day.
+And while coffee isn't necessarily unhealthy, there are a few bad coffee habits that can contribute to faster aging depending on how you drink it.

-We consulted Lisa Moskovitz, RD, CEO of NY Nutrition Group, author of The Core 3 Healthy Eating Plan, and member of our medical expert board to find out exactly what to avoid next time you go to grab a cup of coffee.
-Then, for more healthy tips, be sure to check out our list of the 6 Coffee Habits That Help With Weight Loss, Dietitians Say.
+We consulted Lisa Moskovitz, RD, CEO of NY Nutrition Group, author of The Core 3 Healthy Eating Plan and member of our Medical Expert Board, to find out exactly what to avoid next time you go to grab a cup of coffee.
+And for more healthy tips, be sure to check out the 4 Best Morning Drinking Habits To Support Gut Health.

 Drinking coffee instead of eating breakfast.